tock/book/src/course/root-of-trust/overview.md

 ## Goal

-Our goal is to build a simple encryption service which we'll mount several attacks on in order to demonstrate how Tock prevents against them.
+Our goal is to build a simple encryption service, which we'll mount several attacks against, and demonstrate how Tock protects against them.

 Along the way, we'll also cover foundational Tock concepts to give a top-level view of the OS as a whole.